Kid-Friendly Philly Beer Gardens for Socially-Distant Sips

 100 S. Independence Mall W.

-So many things are closed in Philly, but that can’t stop you from taking a little self-guided history tour and visiting Independence Mall, pointing out important sites along the way.
-When you’re done wistfully looking at the Liberty Bell through glass, head across the street for some delicious beer and bites courtesy of Independence Beer Garden.
-The vibe is definitely a little different this year—no ordering at the bar, and the usual lawn games are put away for obvious reasons—but they still have delicious food and 40 taps of regional and domestic craft beers (plus cocktails and more).
+After exploring the reopened historical sites, or nearby museums like the National Constitution Center, head across the street for some delicious beer and bites courtesy of Independence Beer Garden.
+The vibe is definitely a little different this year—there is now a reservable cabin in addition to regular seating, and the usual lawn games are put away for obvious reasons—but they still have delicious food and 40 taps of regional and domestic craft beers (plus cocktails and more).

 Seating is first-come, first-served.
 If you aren’t comfortable leaving things to chance you can also order in advance for takeout, including drinks!
 Our favorite cocktail is the Gin Jawn, which aside from having the best name also has gin, mint, and strawberry.
-Also worth splurging on: Nutella Funnel Cake.
-Yes, you read that correctly!
-Sandwiches, salads, sharable bites, and a kids’ menu round out the selection here, and there is definitely something for everyone.
+Sandwiches, tacos, salads, sharable bites, and plenty of kids’ favorites round out the selection here, and there is definitely something for everyone.
+You can also reserve a Picnic Basket to take and enjoy on the Mall!

 1210 Frankford Ave.

 This Fishtown favorite transports you to an open-air German Biergarten with eats like giant soft riesenpretzels and of course a variety of bratwurst and beers.
 The kindergarten kids’ menu also has favorites like chicken tenders, grilled cheese, hotdogs, and more.
 And if you save room, don’t miss out on the spiked s’mores milkshake!
-If you can’t get a table or prefer to stay home, they also offer pickup and delivery.
+If you can’t get a table or prefer to stay home, they also offer delivery via Caviar.

 Lead photograph by Laura Swartz.